MicrosoftDocs/VBA-Docs/api/Visio.ViewerRef.AboutProgramming.md

 # About programming Visio Viewer

-Visio Viewer is an ActiveX control that lets you open, view, or print Visio drawings, even if you do not have Visio.
+Visio Viewer is an ActiveX control that lets you open, view, or print Visio drawings, even if you don't have Visio.
 You cannot, however, edit, save, or create a new Visio drawing in Visio Viewer.
 For that, you need Visio.

 Visio Viewer provides an application programming interface (API) that lets solution developers perform numerous tasks, among them the following: